ballerina-platform/ballerina-lang/stdlib/xslt/src/main/ballerina/xslt/Module.md

 ## Module Overview
-This module provides a function to transforms the XML to another XML/HTML/plain text using XSL transformations.
+This module provides a function to transform the XML content to another XML/HTML/plain text using XSL transformations.

 ## Samples
-###Transform xml using a given xsl
+###Transform XML using a given XSL
-The following program depicts how the xsl transformation can be done for given single rooted xml, using a xsl.
+The following program depicts how the XSL transformation can be done for a given single-rooted XML, using a XSL.
 ``` ballerina
 import ballerina/io;
 import ballerina/xslt;